-Any theory of time travel, therefore, must answer two critical questions: Can we speed up time and make it go faster?
-And, can we change its direction?
+Any theory of time travel, therefore, must answer two critical questions: Can we speed gain control of time to make it go faster?
+Can we change its direction?

-Einstein’s theory of relativity explains that as objects approach the speed of light, the speed of time slows relative to outside observers.
+Einstein’s theory of relativity explains that as objects approach the speed of light, time slows compared to measurements taken by a stationary observer.
 Scientific American offered the scenario of a ship continuously accelerating at a speed equal to Earth’s gravity, which would take it to the center of the galaxy and back in just 40 years.
 Thanks to the time dilation effect at near-light-speed, however, 60,000 years would have passed on Earth.

 Professor Gary T. Horowitz of the University of California at Santa Barbara told Scientific American that the time-dilation effect of high velocity, which “‘has been overwhelmingly supported by experimental tests, applies to all types of clocks, including biological aging.'”

 Build a ship fast enough, and time travel becomes a real possibility.
 The caveat?
 Reaching speeds where time dilation becomes meaningful requires both massive amounts of energy (a planetary mass or more) and continuous acceleration.

 As for traveling into the past, scientists have suggested the use of wormholes: tunnels in space that connect distant points by bending spacetime.
 According to Futurism “wormholes” have been developed which seemingly allow the teleportation of magnetic fields — while this isn’t on the order of moving people or even particles across space-time, it’s a step in the right direction for manipulating the forces necessary to test any theory of time travel.

 Is Time Travel Possible?